 If the solicitation is cancelled after opening but before award, and the State intends to resolicit the contract, all offers are exempt from disclosure until the notice of intent to award is issued in the revised or reissued solicitation.
 These offers are considered documents incidental to a proposed contractual relationship until the resolicitation process is complete.
-At that time, the old offers should be released according to the same guidelines applicable to any other vendor's offer.
+See § 30-4-40(a)(5).
+At that time, the old offers may be released according to the same guidelines applicable to any other vendor's offer.